Slavery in Ethiopia

 Slavery in Ethiopia existed for centuries, going as far back as 1495 BC and ending in 1942.
 There are also sources indicating the export of slaves from the Aksumite Empire (100–940 AD).
 The practice formed an integral part of Ethiopian society.
-Slaves were traditionally drawn from the Nilotic groups locally known as Shanqella, as well as Oromos.
+Slaves were traditionally drawn from the Nilotic groups locally known as Shanqella.
 War captives were another source of slaves, though the perception, treatment and duties of these prisoners was markedly different.
 Religious law banned Christian slave masters from taking Christians as slaves, however many Muslim Ethiopian slave traders took part in the Arab slave trade.
 In what is now Ethiopia, the Abyssinian Church justified slavery with its version of the Curse of Ham, a belief possibly adopted from medieval Jewish and Muslim scholars which would later find its way to the western world.

 The abolition of slavery became a high priority for the Haile Selassie regime which began in 1930.
 International pressures forced action, and it was required for membership in the League of Nations.
 During Italian occupation, the temporary government issued two laws in October 1935 and in April 1936 which abolished slavery and freed 420,000 Ethiopian slaves.
 After the Italians were expelled, Emperor Haile Selassie returned to power and officially abolished slavery and involuntary servitude, by making it a law on 26 August 1942.
 Ethiopia later ratified the 1926 Slavery Convention in 1969.
 Following the abolition of slavery in the 1940s, freed slaves were typically employed as unskilled labour by their former masters.

 History

 Aksumite Empire

 The Ethiopian-Eritrean region, strategically located between two major trade routes, served as a significant center for the slave trade.
 It had access to the Red Sea in the east and the Nile Valley in the west, which connected it to a global market for slaves over many centuries.
 Additionally, this region supplied slaves to the Hellenistic and Roman worlds due to its connections to Mediterranean trade.
 The areas between the Aksumite and Sudanic empires, situated in the Nilo-Saharan region, were often targeted for raids and the capture of slaves.
 The port of Adulis was renowned as a hub for the slave trade from as early as the 1st century by Pliny the Elder.
 Excavations at the Aksumite site of Matara uncovered a human skeleton still wearing shackles.
-In the 6th century, Greek traveler Cosmas Indicopleustes indicated that most slaves were brought from the Aksumite hinterland of Sasu (ostensibly the areas of present-day Fazogli Sudan) and Barbaria (Somaliland) regions.
+In the 6th century, Greek traveler Cosmas Indicopleustes indicated that most slaves were brought from the tribes of the conquered regions named in the Monumentum Adulitanum.